-Discover Everything About beagle
+Discover Everything About Beagle

 Learn about the breed characteristics, health, history, and find trusted breeders